sebastien-plutniak/archeoviz/README.md

 ### Convex hulls

+In the “3D plot” tab,

+1.  activating the “Convex envelopes» box,
+2.  selecting, from the menu that appears, the subsets of points for which convex hulls are to be calculated,
+3.  click on “Validate”.

-In the “3D plot” tab, clicking on “Compute hulls” and “Validate” displays the convex hull associated with each layer (with at least 20 points).
+The convex hulls associated with each subsets (with at least 20 points) are displayed.
 The convex hulls are computed using the [`cxhull`](https://CRAN.R-project.org/package=cxhull) package.

 ### 2D kernel density